 The celery root itself looks like a rather ugly and bumpy vegetable which is why I speculate few incorporate it into their home repertoire.
 But mark my words, when available in the winter months, celery root is delicious and easy to use.

 There is a secret though to this purée.
-The three main ingredients – celery root, potato and onion – hang out and get to know each other really well while cooking first in water (or in the delights of a pot of homemade Basic and not So Basic Chicken Broth.)
+The three main ingredients – celery root, potato and onion – hang out and get to know each other really well while cooking first in water (or in the delights of a pot of homemade Basic and not So Basic Chicken Broth or if you are making Thanksgiving, then in The Batch of Broth that Keeps Giving and Giving.)
 By the time they are puréed together, their flavors are already orchestrated and waiting to be tuned to perfection with a little olive oil, butter and salt.
 Once puréed and baked again in the oven, the highest level of harmony between these root veggies has been achieved.
 What you will taste is not reminiscent of a restaurant chef.
 What you will taste is the heart of homemade.
 And trust me, it is easy.

 - Preheat oven to 350°F.

-- Bring a small pot of water to a boil.
+- If you are not making a batch of broth (see intro) then, bring a small pot of water to a boil.
+(If you are making broth, then you will add these ingredients into the broth and then remove them when soft and proceed with recipe.)
 Add the celery root, potato, onion, and onion skin (the skin adds flavor.)
 Cook until vegetables are soft, about 45 min, and remove.
 (If you have them, you can also boil some carrots, a bay leaf and a chicken bone with your vegetables to add extra flavor to them as they cook.)

 - Put all ingredients, perhaps in two batches if not enough room, in the food processor and pulse until very smooth.